 The Erlebacher group at Johns Hopkins University (JHU) is developing and building a demonstration system for methane decomposition to solid carbon and hydrogen gas.
 This new technology - funded by ARPA-E and industrial partners - holds promise to make significant progress in efficient fossil fuel utilization without carbon dioxide emissions.
-We are looking to quickly grow a team of 3-4 post-doctoral researchers with expertise across a spectrum of skills in chemical engineering and materials science to work on this program.
+We are looking to add 2-3 post-doctoral researchers with expertise across a spectrum of skills in chemical engineering and materials science to work on this program.
 We will be conducting this research project in a JHU-affiliated facility in Columbia, MD.
 Specific skills we are looking for include:

 Reactor design, construction, and operation, especially recirculating reactors